Conduct and Ethics Manual

 8.5.1 DFAT staff may use social media in a personal capacity to stay informed professionally, to monitor news and events and to follow influencers in their area of work.
 While social media is an accepted part of life and maintaining an online presence is a common practice in the Australian community, it is important to remember that when you use social media in any capacity you are still bound by the Australian Public Service (APS) Code of Conduct, Values and Employment Principles and the DFAT Security Manual which expect you to uphold the integrity, good reputation and security of DFAT and the APS.
 DFAT Codes of conduct also apply to locally engaged staff, employees on secondment to DFAT, employees on leave, non-ongoing employees and contractors.
 Under the Overseas Code of Conduct an employee's household members are also expected to behave in a way that upholds the reputation of Australia and the department, and this includes in relation to social media use.

 8.5.2 All staff are expected to take personal responsibility for whatever they do online.
 APS employees, LES employees and contractors must maintain the highest standards of professionalism, probity and accountability when engaging with social media and other online platforms.
 When sharing on personal social media, DFAT staff must adhere to guidance in Chapter 8.4 Making Public Comments in a Private Capacity of this manual which is underpinned by the Australian Public Service Commission, APS Values and Code of Conduct in practice.
-For more specific guidance, staff should also refer to the APSC publication, Making public comment on social media: A guide for employees.
+For more specific guidance, staff should also refer to the APSC publication, Social media: Guidance for Australian Public Service Employees and Agencies.

 8.5.3 You should be aware of the security risks associated with social media – information and personal.
 The information security risks include inadvertently disclosing: official information, classified or unclassified; personal information held by DFAT; privileged information gained through work; travel details of visits by Ministers or officials; or images that capture security features or infrastructure of DFAT premises.
 The personal security risks include sharing information about yourself, family or others eg. physical location, daily routines, work and recreational interest that could lead to unwelcome surveillance.